 When the First Aid process is complete, it will give a hint.
 Then, you can click Done to close First Aid.

 Disk Utility First Aid failed to repair the disk, what to do?

-If you receive a report that Disk Utility First Aid process has failed or Disk Utility First Aid can't repair the found errors, you'd better back up your data as much as possible.
-There are several solutions you can have a try to back up the data:
+In such as situation, firstly, you'd better back up your data as much as possible.
+Here we offer several solutions for you to have a try to back up the data:

 1. Back up the data with macOS built-in Time Machine.
 This way is only suitable for a bootable Mac computer backup.